The Return (2003 film): Plot

-Ivan has an outburst of anger after witnessing his father strike Andrei.
+The two boys re-appear and are ready to go fishing.
+Their father lends his wristwatch to Andrei and lets them go away from the shore, in the boat, to enjoy some fishing.
+But the two boys return much later than had been agreed and their father gets angry.
+He focuses his anger on Andrei, the elder, as he was notionally in charge of the fishing party.
+Ivan has an outburst of rage after witnessing his father strike Andrei.
 He shouts at his father, runs into the forest, and climbs to the top of the observatory tower.
 Andrei and their father run after him.
 The father tries to reason with Ivan, but this only stresses Ivan further.
 He then threatens to jump down from the top of the tower.
 The father tries to reach out to him, but falls to his death.

 Ivan and Andrei take the body across the forest, bring him on board the boat, and row back to where they came.
 While the boys are putting their gear in the car, the boat starts to drift away.
 Andrei screams, "Father!" and starts running towards the shore, followed by Ivan, but it is too late.
 The boat and the body are sinking.
+Unbeknown to the two boys, inside the boat is the strongbox.
 Ivan screams "Father!" for the last time from the bottom of his heart.
-They get into the car and drive away.
+The boat sinks to the bottom of the lake, with the father's corpse and the strongbox in it.
+The two boys get into the car and drive away.
 The film ends with photographs from their journey; since the father does not appear on any of them, there is no proof that Andrei and Ivan went on a trip with him.